 Conditions of consent

 - Flower baskets may be mounted on street lighting columns provided they do not cause undue obstruction and interference with users of the highway and are at least 2.3m clear of the highest point of the public highway (including a publicly maintainable precinct or similar) or 2.3m clear of the highest point of a footway or similar.
-The basket has to be at least 0.5m clear of the main carriageway at all times
+The basket must have at least 0.5m horizontal clearance of the main carriageway at all times

 - The baskets must be designed, erected and maintained with due regard to a comprehensive written risk assessment.
 Such risk assessment must take particular account of the erection, maintenance and removal of the baskets and the effect of, and on, all types of traffic that will pass under or nearby.
 A copy of the risk assessment may be required by the Highway Authority prior to the granting the consent and may require it to be updated at any point during the term of the consent.

 - The erection, removal and maintenance of any baskets must be signed and guarded at all times, in accordance with the requirements described in Chapter 8 of the Traffic Signs Manual.
 The Highway Authority may require details of the construction, signing and guarding proposals prior to the approval of the consent

 - No part of the highway shall be excavated without obtaining the prior express and specific permission of the Highway Authority